Vanilla Panna Cotta

-Panna cotta (Italian for “cooked cream”) is a dessert made of cream, sugar, sweetener, a gelling agent (gelatin or agar agar), and any flavorings that you choose to add.
+Panna cotta (Italian for “cooked cream”) is a dessert made of milk, cream, sugar, and a gelling agent (gelatin or agar agar).
 You heat the mixture so the sugar dissolves and the gelling agent activates.
 You then let it cool slightly, pour it into molds, and chill it before serving.
 It’s smooth and creamy and a great dessert for any occasion.

 To make this, you’ll need: